How can the public effect real change in Parliament?

 Not only is Parliament in the 21st century more visible and accessible than ever before, but there is also a much greater number of outlets through which members of the public and parliamentarians can engage and interact with each other.
 What is often still missing though, as our research showed, is an integration of these public engagement initiatives into the actual parliamentary business.
 Institutions like the House of Commons are often slow moving and there can be a mismatch between public expectations, often founded on hopes of instant change, and the reality of what it takes to change a law, which is a long and often convoluted process.
 Government still dominates policy-making, but there are now clearer channels for parliament to consult the public on issues and utilise these to amend legislation.

 Cristina Leston-Bandeira is Professor of Politics at the University of Leeds.
 She tweets @estrangeirada.
 Dr Louise Thompson is Senior Lecturer in Politics at the University of Manchester.
 She tweets @louisevthompson.
-They were awarded a British Academy Grant in 2015 to examine the House of Commons public reading stage pilot.
+They were awarded a BA / Leverhulme Small Research Grant in 2015 to examine the House of Commons public reading stage pilot.
 You can read their final report ‘Letting the Public in on the Act’.